 Many useful artificial intelligence courses don't have "AI" or "artificial intelligence" in the title.
 That's because AI is related to data science, machine learning, natural language processing and other concepts.
 To navigate your way around the options to learn artificial intelligence, here's a quick explanation of terms.

-Machine learning is a sub-field of AI with a narrower scope but which is important to support AI.
-Machine learning refers to automated analytical model building.
+Machine learning (ML) is a sub-field of AI with a narrower scope but which is important to support AI.
+ML refers to automated analytical model building.
 Using provided examples, the automated process finds insights within data without being explicitly told what to do.
 ML methods include neural networks and statistics.

 Artificial Intelligence applies machine learning, deep learning and other techniques to solve actual problems. - SAS

-While the terms AI and Machine Learning are often used interchangeably, they are different.
+While the terms AI and ML are often used interchangeably, they are different.
 AI refers to a less clearly defined process in which machines mimic intelligent human-to-human interactions.

 Cognitive computing is where computer models simulate human thought processes.
 The method is especially useful in complex situations where multiple answers or interpretations may be possible.
 Applications include face detection, sentiment analysis and risk assessment.